-- Consider learning CPR, especially if your child is involved in water activities with regularity.
+- Consider learning CPR, especially if your child regularly participates in water activities.

 Fireworks injuries cause approximately 10,000 visits to the emergency room each year, according to data from the U.S. Consumer Product Safety Commission.
 As families and communities make plans for fireworks this summer, the Wilmer Eye Institute at Johns Hopkins is joining the American Academy of Ophthalmology in shining a light on fireworks safety.

 To help prevent these injuries, we’re debunking four myths on consumer fireworks use.